gshcherb/max-android-sdk/README.md

 ```

 2. Open your app in Android Studio and import the code as a module.
 File > New > Import Module
-3. Select sdk directory inside the directory where the repository was cloned: max-android-sdk/sdk
+3. Select the sdk directory inside the directory where the repository was cloned: max-android-sdk/sdk
 4. In your app's build.gradle file add the sdk module as a dependency

 ```